dennybritz/deeplearning-papernotes/rmn-language-modeling.md

 ## [Recurrent Memory Network for Language Modeling](http://arxiv.org/abs/1601.01272)

 TLDR; the authors present Recurrent Memory Network.
 These networks use an attention mechanism (memory bank, MB) to explicitly incorporate information about preceding into the predictions at each time step.
-The MB is a layer that can be incorporated into any RNN, and the authors evaluate a total of 8 model variants: Optionally stacking another LSTM layer on top of the MB, optionally including a temporal matrix in the attention calcuation, and using a gating vs. linear function for the MB bank output.
-The authors apply the model to a Language Modeling tasks, achieving state of the art performance, and demonstrating that inspecting the attention weights gives yield intuitive insights into what the network learns: Co-occurence statistics and dependency type information.
+The MB is a layer that can be incorporated into any RNN, and the authors evaluate a total of 8 model variants: Optionally stacking another LSTM layer on top of the MB, optionally including a temporal matrix in the attention calcuation, and using a gating vs. linear function for the MB  output.
+The authors apply the model to Language Modeling tasks, achieving state of the art performance, and demonstrating that inspecting the attention weights yields intuitive insights into what the network learns: Co-occurence statistics and dependency type information.
 The authors also evaluate the models on a sentence completion task, achieving new state of the art.

 #### Key Points